janrebolledo/budget-app/README.md

 ### To-do:

-1. Deleting items in log
-2. Filtering items by date, price, & more
+1. Filtering items by date, price, & more
-3. Working dashboard
+2. Working dashboard